-WE Lead programming includes travel to the United States and the United Arab Emirates for intensive classroom study and site visits that demonstrate practical application of learned concepts.
+WE Lead programming includes travel to the United States for intensive classroom study and site visits that demonstrate practical application of learned concepts.
 These experiences are aimed at developing foundational leadership skills utilized by successful leaders across multiple sectors and exploring free market principles that generate economic growth needed for widespread prosperity.
 Additionally, the program features online trainings to supplement in-person learning and experiences.

 Throughout the program, participants will engage with inspirational leaders and distinguished experts from the private, public, academic, and nonprofit sectors.

-Scholars are mid-career professionals from six countries: Afghanistan, Egypt, Jordan, Lebanon, Morocco, and Tunisia.
+Scholars are mid-career professionals from seven countries: Afghanistan, Egypt, Iraq, Jordan, Lebanon, Morocco, and Tunisia.

-To be considered for this program, all applicants must submit a completed application, including an outline of a Personal Leadership Project that will be started/continued during the program, a copy of your passport photo page, a copy of your visa page for visas if applicable for the United States and/or the United Arab Emirates, an updated resume/CV, and two letters of recommendation.
+To be considered for this program, all applicants must submit a completed application, including an outline of a Personal Leadership Project that will be started/continued during the program, a copy of your passport photo page, a copy of your visa page for visas if applicable for the United States, an updated resume/CV, and two letters of recommendation.

-WE Lead programming will begin in October 2018 and conclude in Spring 2019.
+WE Lead programming will begin in August 2020 and conclude in February 2021.

 The Bush Institute is committed to ensuring that leaders from around the world can participate in this program at no cost.
 Tuition, housing, meals, and travel during the sessions are fully-funded by generous contributions from program partners and funders.